drips-network/docs/docs/for-developers/initialize-sdk.md

 title: Initializing the SDK
 ---

 The Drips SDK provides two main types for interacting with the Drips Protocol.
-First, there is `DripsSubgraphClient`, which provides "read", or query-related functionality for events in the protocol, and specifically allows developers to query the Drips subgraph.
+First, there is `DripsSubgraphClient`, which provides "read" functionality and, in particular, allows developers to query the Drips subgraph.

 You can <a href="https://drips-js-sdk-api.netlify.app/classes/dripssubgraphclient#create" target="_blank">create</a> a DripsSubgraphClient like this: